-- Keep doors to offices, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in buildings or classrooms. - Do not keep large amounts of money with you.
+- Keep doors to offices, labs, classrooms locked when not occupied. - Do not provide unauthorized access to persons in buildings or classrooms. - Do not keep large amounts of money with you. - Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the makes, models, and serial numbers. - Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to the District Safety & Security Department immediately; do not take any chances.

-- Lock all valuables, money, jewelry, and checkbooks in a lock box or locked drawer. - Keep a list of all valuable possessions including the makes, models, and serial numbers. - Take advantage of the Engraving Programs to have all valuables engraved with specific identifying marks. - Do not leave laptop computers or textbooks unattended in labs or libraries, even if it is for a short period. - Do not lend credit cards or identification cards to anyone. - Report loitering persons or suspicious persons to the District Safety & Security Department immediately; do not take any chances. - Use a U lock for securing bicycles when you are leaving them on campus.
+Use a U lock for securing bicycles when you are leaving them on campus.
 The bookstore at SAC sells these locks for cost price.
 District Safety & Security Department offers a bicycle lock exchange.
 Any enrolled student can exchange an old bicycle lock for a U-lock at the security office on their campus.